-Table 2.1: National and London Plan guidance on character and amenity
+Table 2.1: National and London Plan character and amenity guidance

-The National Planning Policy Framework states that the planning system ought to "take account of the different roles and character of different areas" and "always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings."
-(NPPF: Core planning principles: para 17)
+The National Planning Policy Framework states that the planning system ought to "take account of the different roles and character of different areas" and "always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings" (NPPF: Core planning principles: paragraph 17)

 National policy states that "It is important to plan positively for the achievement of high quality and inclusive design for all development, including individual buildings, public and private spaces and wider area development schemes."
-(NPPF: Para 57)
+(NPPF: Paragraph 57)

-The NPPF (paras 59 and 60) states the following on design; that "...policies should avoid unnecessary prescription or detail and should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings and the local area more generally."
+The National Planning Policy Framework (paragraphs 59 and 60) states the following on design; that "...policies should avoid unnecessary prescription or detail and should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings and the local area more generally."